technoid99/my_news_feed/README.md

 # Personal News Feed Generator

-Create your own customisable news feed website using simple RSS sources — automatically updated every day — hosted on GitHub Pages!
+This template allows you to create your own customisable news feed website from simple RSS sources.
+After setting up your sources and activating your Github Pages page (your news feed website), your news feed website will update every day.

-This tool is designed for **anyone with a GitHub account**, no programming required beyond basic GitHub skills.
+This tool is designed for **anyone with a GitHub account**, no programming required.

 Click here to see a sample feed: [My news feed](https://technoid99.github.io/my_news_feed/index.html) This is the location of the original Github repository [template](https://github.com/technoid99/my_news_feed/).